-This article serves as the precursor to the white paper presented at the NDT in Canada 2017 Conference.
+This article serves as the precursor to a presentation made at the NDT in Canada 2017 Conference.
 It provides the mathematical models and experimental data to rationalize a paradigm shift away from the linear attenuation model used for many years in North American structural UT codes to a time corrected gain (TCG) for sensitivity calibration.
 Ever wonder what would happen if you used a 5MHz, 1/2" diameter probe with AWS D1.1 or CSA W59?
 No?
 Never mind then.

 Linkedin - december 2016

 After a long hitch offshore and many UT readings later, I decided to patch together this short explanation of exactly how the echo-to-echo (or E-E) technique is used to measure "just the metal", and ignore the paint.
 The difference between my rant and the myriad of others available is that the article is really short and proves the effect with simple math.
 Print it out and hang it on your office wall, you'll be the envy of all the nerds in trailer town!